alf45tar/DD-WRT-4G-LTE/README.md

      ![](images/Services%20-%20USB.jpg)

-## Step 4: Connect the Smartphone to the Router
+## Step 4: Connect the Router to the Smartphone

+If no devices are connected to the hotspot for a period of time, the iPhone may automatically turn off the hotspot to save battery.
+Simply turning the hotspot off and back on to reactivate the hotspot.